8 Best Electrical Inventory Management Software Picks in 2026_image

 How pricing works: BuildOps offers custom pricing based on company size and features needed.

-Features beyond inventory management: Includes technician time tracking, advanced reporting, CRM, estimating, mobile app access, and robust service agreement management.
+Features beyond inventory management: Technician time tracking, advanced reporting, CRM, estimating, mobile app access, and robust service agreement management.

-What sets it apart for commercial: Designed for scale.
+What sets it apart for commercial: BuildOps is designed for scale.
 Whether you're running five techs or fifty, it supports high-volume, multi-crew workflows with no performance lag.

 Housecall Pro is designed with simplicity in mind.
 It’s user-friendly and works well for smaller residential service businesses that don’t need heavy customization.
 The interface is clean, and it handles job scheduling, payments, and customer communication with ease.
 However, it lacks deeper inventory control features and may not scale well for contractors managing multiple crews or high material turnover.